Vampurica/DZMS-DayZMissionSystem/README.md

 A Logic and Usability Rewrite of the DayZChernarus Mission System.

-Current Version is v1.2 Final.
+Current Version is v1.2

-If you are interested in helping, please contact me on OpenDayz.net.
+If you are interested in helping, please contact me on EpochMod.com.

 --------------------------
 Installation